7 Cheap Places to Take Babies for Fun

 Pet store

 Now, if you’re looking for free places to take a baby, the pet store is my go-to.
 You can easily make it a learning experience.
-For example, while we walk around, I ask my daughter questions about the animals, “Oh, what is that?
+For example, while we stroll around, I ask my daughter questions about the animals, “Oh, what is that?
 What color is he?
 What sound does this bird make?” etc., etc.

 If your baby is very young, she’ll just be fascinated by all of the new animals and sounds (and probably smells) around her.

 Reading to your baby is so much fun and a powerful tool to help build his vocabulary.
-Taking your baby to an infant storytime session at your local library removes a lot of the pressure off you and exposes your baby to new sights and situations.
+Taking your baby to an infant storytime session at your local library removes a lot of the pressure off you and exposes your baby to new sights and sounds.

 Don’t worry if your baby isn’t capable of sitting still or keeping quiet.
 That’s part of the fun!